Global Gravitational Wave Network Detects Another Neutron Star Collision

 LIGO became the first observatory to directly detect gravitational waves in 2015 and in that instance, the waves were generated by the fierce collision of two black holes.
 Since then, LIGO and Virgo have registered dozens of additional candidate black hole mergers.

 Since the detectors first started operation in September 2015, they have completed two observation runs.
 During these runs they have detected gravitational waves from a total of ten stellar-mass binary black hole mergers – compact objects likely formed by the gravitational collapse of massive stars.
 They have also detected one binary neutron star coalescence – generated by two neutron stars spiraling into each other.

-Around 1,300 scientists from around the world participate in the effort through the LIGO Scientific Collaboration, with the UK’s contribution to the collaborations funded by the Science and Technology Facilities Council.
+Around 1,300 scientists from around the world participate in the effort through the LIGO Scientific Collaboration, with the UK’s contribution to the collaborations funded by the Science and Technology Facilities Council (STFC).

 An animation of the merger event is available.

 The study, submitted to the Astrophysical Journal Letters, is authored by an international team from the LIGO Scientific Collaboration and the Virgo Collaboration, the latter of which is associated with the Virgo gravitational-wave detector in Italy.